 Pick your race, burn some calories, celebrate your accomplishment with your friends, then head home and catch the big game!

-Team Competition - New in 2015 - Both Events
+Team Competition - Both Events

 Male/Female Team Requirements:

 Top 3 runner times are used for scoring

 Coed Team Requirements:

 The first male and female are used for scoring, and the fastest of the 2nd male/female rounds out the third scoring team member.

 The Super Half can be used as a Pikes Peak Ascent Qualifier.
 Regisration for the Pikes Peak Ascent typically opens in March, thus the Super Half is a local race last-chance qualifier for the Pikes Peak Ascent.
 How cool is that.
 Qualify for the Pikes Peak Ascent on Super Bowl Sunday, and you don't even have to leave town.

 Master (40+) - Top 1

 Age Groups -- Super Half: 1-14, 15-19, 20-24, 25-29, 30-34, 35-39, 40-44, 45-49, 50-54, 55-59, 60-64, 65-69, 70+